binge-coder/IPD-project/README.md

 2. When you are done with writing the expression, press ' = ' button to get the answer.

 # Things to know
-1. The 'mod' button on calculator refers to modulus operator.
+* *mod* :  The 'mod' button on calculator refers to modulus operator.
 It produces remainder of an integer division
+* *clear* : the 'clear' button on calculator clears the expression screen.
+It basically resets anything you typed earlier